ksator/junos-orchestration-with-vagrant/README.md

 - The directory **3vsrx**:
     - it has vagrant details for a 3 vsrx (ffp) connected together in a triangle topology.
-    - it uses a vagrant provisionner (ansible).
+    - it uses a vagrant provisionner (ansible, with basic ansible content).
     - it uses a Virtualbox provider.

 - The directory **3vsrx-v2**: